Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 +

 Yes.
 Salacia contains no glyphosate.
-It is OMRI Listed for organic use and EPA 25(b) exempt.
+It is OMRI Listed for organic use and approved by the EPA under its lowest-toxicity registration category.
 The mechanism of action is physical dehydration — completely different from how glyphosate-based herbicides work.

 Can Salacia kill weeds without killing my grass?